eth-brownie/brownie/docs/core-types.rst

     >>> Wei("1 ether") - "0.75 ether"
     250000000000000000

-Whenever a Brownie method takes an input referring to an amount of ether, the given value is converted to :func:`wei <brownie.convert.datatypes.Wei>`.
-Balances and ``uint``/``int`` values returned in contract calls and events are given in :func:`wei <brownie.convert.datatypes.Wei>`.
+Whenever a Brownie method takes an input referring to an amount of ether, the given value is converted to :func:`Wei <brownie.convert.datatypes.Wei>`.
+Balances and ``uint``/``int`` values returned in contract calls and events are given in :func:`Wei <brownie.convert.datatypes.Wei>`.

 .. code-block:: python